smartyfh/DST-MetaASSIST/README.md

 + [STAR](https://github.com/smartyfh/DST-MetaASSIST/tree/main/STAR)
 + [SOM-DST](https://github.com/smartyfh/DST-MetaASSIST/tree/main/SOM-DST)

-<font color='red'>Note: In this repo, we only show how to train the primary model using the new framework MetaASSIST.
-If you are also interested in training the auxiliary model from scratch, please refer to [this repo](https://github.com/smartyfh/DST-ASSIST) for details.</font>
+**Note**: In this repo, we only show how to train the primary model using the new framework MetaASSIST.
+If you are also interested in training the auxiliary model from scratch, please refer to [this repo](https://github.com/smartyfh/DST-ASSIST) for details.

 ## Citation